-Established in 1929, the Motel Du Beau has been welcoming happy travelers for over 85 years.
+Established in 1929, the Motel Du Beau has been welcoming happy travelers for over 90 years.

 The initial vision for the Du Beau materialized in the mid 1920’s when Albert Eugene Du Beau

 (a hotelier of French Canadian descent), was vacationing in Northern Arizona.

-During his trip he observed a potential business opportunity in the Flagstaff area:
+During his trip, he observed a potential business opportunity in the Flagstaff area:

 travelers - “Auto Tourists” en route to visit the Grand Canyon.
 After returning

 home to California the young entrepreneur decided to act on his inkling, and along with wife